jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-This keeps using the *placeholders* safer in other code where you can use:
+By using `ResourceFormatters`, you can ensure the safe usage of placeholders in other code:

 ```cs
 ResourceFormatter.Save_WithName("Document");
 ```

-Which should return:
+Which may return:

 ```
 "Save Document"
 ```

-You could also use `ResourceFormatterHelper` from [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings):
+You can also streamline your code and minimize the risk of typos with `ResourceFormatterHelper` from [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings).
+Check it out:

 ```cs
 public static class ResourceFormatter